jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Distributed-Relational-Database-DRDS-Trial-Service-Clause.md

 ​7.2.1 The parties terminate early by consensus;

 7.2.2 If you are in severe breach of the Service Terms (including but not limited to: a.
 You failed to fulfill your payment obligations in accordance with the Agreement, and/or b.
-You have severely violated the law, etc.), JD Cloud reserves the right to terminate the service in advance and will not refund the fees you have already paid;
+You have severely violated the law, etc.), JD Cloud & AI reserves the right to terminate the service in advance and will not refund the fees you have already paid;

 7.2.3 If you choose a pay-as-you-go service, you should keep your account balance sufficient to ensure continued use of the service.
-If you fail to fulfill your payment obligations as agreed, JD Cloud will suspend or terminate the service as follows:
+If you fail to fulfill your payment obligations as agreed, JD Cloud & AI will suspend or terminate the service as follows:

 #### **8. Liability for Breach of Contract**

 8.1 Any party under this Service Terms shall be liable for breach of contract according to the law.

-8.2 You understand that the following situations are not regarded as JD Cloud's breach for the particularity of computers and the Internet:
+8.2 You understand that the following situations are not regarded as JD Cloud & AI's breach for the particularity of computers and the Internet:

-8.2.1 JD Cloud may necessarily interrupt the service for a short time during server configuration and maintenance;
+8.2.1 JD Cloud & AI may necessarily interrupt the service for a short time during server configuration and maintenance;

 8.2.2 The speed of your website access is reduced due to path blocking on the Internet.

-8.4 In no event shall JD Cloud be liable for any indirect, consequential, disciplinary, incidental or special damages, including loss of profits suffered by you using JD Cloud services (even if you have been advised of the possibility of such losses).
+8.4 In no event shall JD Cloud & AI be liable for any indirect, consequential, disciplinary, incidental or special damages, including loss of profits suffered by you using JD Cloud & AI services (even if you have been advised of the possibility of such losses).

-8.5 In any case, the total amount of JD Cloud's liability for breach of the Service Terms shall not exceed the total service fee of the defaulted service.
+8.5 In any case, the total amount of JD Cloud & AI's liability for breach of the Service Terms shall not exceed the total service fee of the defaulted service.

 #### **9. Force Majeure**